microd2/ha-motorline-mconnect/README.md

 -	Click Continue
 6. Follow my.home-assistant.io steps to redirect your Gmail login to your local HA instance.
 -	Find the URL that your HA instance is listening on.
-- i.
-Open a new browser tab and log in to your Home Assistant
-- ii.
-Go to Settings → System → Network → Home Assistant URL

 	![Screenshot](readme_images/assistanturl.png)

-- iii.
-Click Copy Link under **Local Network**
 -	Go back to the my.home-assistant.io tab and paste URL that you just copied

 	![Screenshot](readme_images/mha2.png)